More at rubyonrails.org:

 end

 In addition to the routes for magazines, this declaration will also route ads to an AdsController.
-The ad URLs require a magazine:
+Here are all of the routes for the nested ads resource:

 GET /magazines/:magazine_id/ads ads#index display a list of all ads for a specific magazine